robotpy/robotpy-docs/2020_notes.rst

 OSX-specific notes
 ------------------

-CTRE and REV do not support simulation on OSX, so these packages do not work at this time.
+REV does not yet support simulation on OSX, so these packages do not work at this time.
 You can work around this by checking for an import error::

     try:
-        import ctre
+        import rev
     except ImportError:
-        ctre = None
+        rev = None

     ...

-    if ctre is not None:
+    if rev is not None:
         ..

-A mock solution could be provided for simulation.
-If you're interested in developing something, contact us!

 Linux specific notes
 --------------------